supalarry/camagru/README.md

 ![alt text](https://i.imgur.com/sBcBuR4.png)

+In the catalog all submitted posts can be viewed, liked, commented and shared.

 ![alt text](https://i.imgur.com/z2kTG6h.png)

-In the catalog all submitted posts can be viewed, liked, commented and shared.
-Not logged in users can only view and share posts.
+Only logged in users can like and comment.

 ![alt text](https://i.imgur.com/IaZq8oY.png)